JohnHop/stSSD1306lib/README.md

 Support is limited only to a subset of SSD1306 functionalities:

 - Fundamental commands
-- Only page addressing mode (with scrollig support)
+- Only page addressing mode (with scrolling support)
 - Hardware Configuration (needed for initialization)
 - Timing & Driving Scheme Setting (also needed for initialization)